 The most popular day trip on Maui, Hawaii, is the famous Road to Hana.
 This world-renowned route connects Kahului with the town of Hana and features 600 curves, 59 bridges, and countless attractions along the way.
 Winding through Maui’s lush, tropical rainforest, you’ll see everything from black sand beaches and waterfalls to unique roadside stands.
 It’s one of the best ways to explore the island!
-Check out our favorite Road to Hana stops below and access our free Vacation Guide for even more suggestions.
+Check out our favorite Road to Hana stops below and access our free Travel Guide for even more suggestions.

 Visit These Incredible Road to Hana Stops

 Before you begin your journey, you’ll need to rent a car.
 We recommend bundling your car rental with your flight and picking it up at Kahului Airport.
 We also suggest downloading GyPSy Guide.
 This helpful GPS tour application offers suggestions for scenic lookouts, places to eat, rest areas, and more.
 It’s available for download from the app store on your mobile device.